 Instead of Kanha National Park: Kawardha in Chhattisgarh

-Thinking of visiting famous Kanha National Park but want to avoid the crowds?
-Bhoramdeo Jungle Retreat is 3-4 hours drive away and has three ambient cottages nestled in the Maikal Hills, close to the ancient Bhoramdeo temple complex.
+Thinking of visiting famous Kanha National Park but want to avoid the crowds and prefer nature over tiger spotting?
+Bhoramdeo Jungle Retreat is a few hours drive away and has three atmospheric cottages nestled in the Maikal Hills, close to the ancient Bhoramdeo temple complex.
 The owner is a native of the area and has an excellent rapport with the indigenous villagers, who belong to the Baiga and Gond tribes.
 Guests can visit their tolas (villages) and colorful weekly haats (tribal markets).
 Treks into the jungle are offered, and the butterflies, birds and wildlife are exceptional.
 It's also possible to go on longer treks into the Maikal Hills, staying in villagers' homes.
-Read reviews on Tripadvisor.Continue to 9 of 12 below.

 Manali in Himachal Pradesh attracts plenty of adventure seekers, who come to enjoy its surrounding village trekking trails.
 However, to go where very few tourists have gone before, head to Kalap, 7,500 feet above sea level in the upper Garhwal region of northern Uttarakhand.
 This tiny village is not accessible by road or rail (you'll need to trek, and porters and mules are provided).
 A responsible tourism project was started there in 2013 to help the villagers generate an income.
 You can stay with them and experience their way of life, as well as spend time in the pristine surroundings.

-Over the border in Maharashtra, the Konkan Coast offers a bounty of beautiful beaches, which are among the most pristine in the country.
-Delightfully off the tourist trail, they are devoid of much commercial development and many are practically deserted.
+North of Goa, across the border in Maharashtra, the Konkan Coast offers a bounty of beautiful beaches that are among the most pristine in the country.
+Delightfully off the tourist trail, they are devoid of much development and many are practically deserted.
 Inexpensive beachfront homestays are popping up in many places, and you'll get mouthwatering home-cooked coastal cuisine.
-The Konkan Coast is a fantastic route for a motorcycle road trip too!
+If you'd prefer somewhere with more facilities yet still noncommercial, Gokarna in Karnataka is ideal.